chan-brennan/Computer-Networks-Socket-Project/README.md

 # Socket Project
-This project for the Computer Networks (Spring 2025) Course is a group-based socket programming assignment to design and implement a Distributed Hash Table (DHT) using a ring topology and hot potato query processing.
-Here's a high-level summary:
+This project for the Computer Networks (Spring 2025) Course is a group-based socket programming assignment to design and implement a Distributed Hash Table (DHT) using a ring topology and hot potato query processing:

 🔧 Main Objective
     Build a distributed application where multiple peer processes communicate using UDP sockets to: